georgeliang0821/MS-AbnormalMeetings/README.md

 ### Create Bolb storage and containers
 - we create a blob storage named `callrecordsaved`
-- then create three container
+- then create three containers
     - callrecord-save
     - subscription-list
     - userevents